Turns out, one of the best ways to get better at simulation modeling is to give back to your fellow process improvement community members.

 Simulation helping hands

 When we set up FlexSim Answers last May, we hoped for an active and helpful community.
-You know, the type of place where people are willing to pitch in and help each other be successful at simulation modeling.
+You know, the type of place where people are willing to pitch in, help each other be successful, and get better at simulation modeling.

 And then Kari Payton came and blew us away.